chainguard-dev/malcontent/README.md

 ## Help Wanted

-malcontent is an honest-to-goodness open-source project.
-If you are interested in contributing, check out [DEVELOPMENT.md](DEVELOPMENT.md).
+malcontent is open source!
+If you are interested in contributing, check out [our development guide](DEVELOPMENT.md).
 Send us a pull request, and we'll help you with the rest!